profile

 My cousin and I are making some mischievous plans for this mother goat: we are gonna milk her and make an ice cream dessert later in the afternoon.

-I have never milked a goat before but I'm excited ... super excited!
+Now...
+I have never milked a goat before but for some strange reason I'm excited ... sooooper excited!

 I'm loving my time at my grandparents and being grateful for being blessed with such a beautiful caring family.

-I am absolutely loving it ...
-I'm loving all the fun and adventures with my cousins.
+I'm absolutely loving all the fun and adventures with my cousins.
 It's probably one of the funniest and most adventurous days of my life.

 But ...